kintohub/kintohub-docs/docs/kintoblocks/introduction.md

 ### Tasks

 Tasks allow you to __run serverless activities, functions and scripts__.
-These could be triggered as needed, or before and/or after a deployment.
+These could be triggered as needed, or before and/or after a project.
 For example, integration tests, sending a notification or updating a database record.

 _Coming soon:_ we are currently working on this new KintoBlock flavor.

 ### Cloud Services

-With cloud services you can __provision new or add existing services from public cloud providers__ like Amazon AWS, Microsoft Azure and Google Cloud to your deployments.
+With cloud services you can __provision new or add existing services from public cloud providers__ like Amazon AWS, Microsoft Azure and Google Cloud to your projects.

 _Coming soon:_ we are currently working on this new KintoBlock flavor.